top of page

 Once you are convinced that going the winter rental route is right for you, where should you list your property to secure a tenant?
 Whether you are a real estate professional or first-time investor, there are a multitude of opportunities to get your property out in front of the right people.

-When demand is as high as it will be throughout 2023, the best way to find the tenant is to connect with a property manager who already has a wide range of marketing channels and potential winter tenants ready for you.
+When demand is high, the best way to find the tenant is to connect with a property manager who already has a wide range of marketing channels and potential winter tenants ready for you.

 A few other options to explore: